2018 Sulawesi earthquake and tsunami: Mainshock

 The mainshock occurred at 18:02 WITA, during rush hour traffic.
 The shaking was felt as far away as Samarinda, the capital of East Kalimantan, to the west and Makassar in the south.
 It was also felt in several parts in Gorontalo, located on the north and was also felt in Tawau, Malaysia.
 Violent shaking was reported in Donggala and Palu.
 Blackouts occurred throughout the area and telecommunications went down.
 The state-owned Telkomsel reported that more than 500 wireless communication towers had been damaged by the earthquake.

-The earthquake happened during the 40th anniversary of the city of Palu.
+The earthquake struck during the 40th anniversary of the city of Palu.
 To commemorate the anniversary, the Government of Palu on each year holds a festival, the Palu Nomoni Festival, with its starting point from Wina Hotel to Talise Beach, stretching almost 3.8 kilometres on the coast of Palu.
 Hundreds of people had gathered on the beach.
 The festival was expected to attract international paragliders as an international paragliding event was also being held as a part of the festival.
 Hotel owners in Palu reported that the number of guests had risen significantly due to the festival.
-In the immediate aftermath of the earthquake, the festival was resumed.
+In the immediate aftermath of the earthquake, the festival resumed.